mathetos/tldrwp/readme.txt

 TL;DR stands for "Too Long; Didn't Read."
 It's a brief summary that captures the main points of a longer piece of content, helping readers quickly understand what the content is about.

-= Do I need the AI Services plugin? =
+= Do I need the WordPress AI plugin? =

-Yes, TLDRWP requires the AI Services plugin to function.
+Yes, TLDRWP requires the WordPress AI plugin to function.
 This plugin provides the AI integration capabilities that TLDRWP uses to generate summaries.

 = Which AI platforms are supported? =

-TLDRWP works with any AI platform supported by the AI Services plugin, including OpenAI, Anthropic, Google AI, and many others.
+TLDRWP works with any AI platform supported by the WordPress AI plugin, including OpenAI, Anthropic, Google AI, and many others.
+The WordPress AI plugin automatically selects the best available provider and model for optimal performance.

 = Can I customize how summaries appear? =